This is a real threat in southern Ontario during the winter.

 While streets and walkways become ice covered, our trip to and from the car suddenly becomes hazardous to our health.
-With 9,000 hospitalizations in Canada during the winter of 2016/2017, this is something we should all be concerned with but is especially true for any business owner who owns property where employees and customers visit.
+With around 9,000 hospitalizations in Canada during the winter of 2018/2019, this is something we should all be concerned with but is especially true for any business or property owner where people visit.

 If you are not taking the proper precautions to prevent slip and falls outside of your building you are leaving yourself vulnerable to injury lawsuits.

 Just Google slip and fall injury and take note of how many ads for lawyers come up in the search results.
 It is up to us to protect ourselves.

 HERE ARE THE TOP 5 WAYS TO PREVENT SLIP AND FALLS THIS WINTER

 1. ENCOURAGE PROPER FOOTWEAR

 This is especially true for your employees or tenants.
 While leather soled shoes can exasperate a slippery condition, winter boots with stronger treads can keep you upright.